SustcFYF/2020_Fall_Optimization/README.md

 # 2020_Fall_Optimization
-code and algorithm for the course ME426
+code and algorithm of the course ME426